We acknowledge the traditional owners of the land and we pay respect to their Elders both past and present.

 The CLIK Guide

-The CLIK (Cultural, Lived experience and Identity Knowledge) Guide is a practical resource for services in the family violence and sexual assault sectors.
+The Cultural, Lived experience and Identity Knowledge (CLIK) guide is a practical resource for services in the family violence and sexual assault sectors.
 It draws on knowledge from consultation with services, findings from the Victorian Royal Commission into Family Violence, contemporary research, and first-hand experiences implementing the iHeal Recovery Support Worker model at Drummond Street Services.
 The guide has four sections:

 1. Background: Why a lived experience workforce is important for the sector and how it is situated within intersectional practice.

-2. Readiness: How to engage in organisational readiness, while centering marginalised voices
+2. Readiness: How to engage in organisational readiness through elevating marginalised voices

 3. Implementation: How to implement and support an intersectional lived experience workforce through: